5 min read · Design

 Quick Answers

-It's the dominant choice for that look in California; not the only blue but the most-installed.
+It's the dominant choice for that look in California, though not the only blue.
+The gray undertone is what makes it read architectural rather than saturated, which suits the high-contrast farmhouse palette.

 Sources